Jack-H-Buckner/StateSpaceSciML.jl/docs/src/Models.md

 |0.1| 0.0| -1.1|
 |0.2| 0.01| -0.9|
 |0.5| 0.51|-1.05|
-Table: Example data set with two state vaiables
+Table: Example data set with two state variables

-Currently mising data are not supported, but irregular intervals between time points are allowed.
+Currently, missing data are not supported, but irregular intervals between time points are allowed.

-Each constructor function will require addtional inputs to specify the model structure.
-For example, the `CustomDerivatives` function requires the user supply the known functional forms through the `derivs!` argument.
-These aregumetns are described in detail in the subsection for each model type.
+Each constructor function will require additional inputs to specify the model structure.
+For example, the `CustomDerivatives` function requires the user to supply the known functional forms through the `derivs!` argument.
+These arguments are described in detail in the subsection for each model type.

-Finally, the constructor functions share a set of key work arguments that are used to tune the model fitting procedure.
-These control the weight given to the process model, observaiton model and regualrization in the loss function and can be tuned to control the complexity of the estimated model and to accomidate variying levels of observaitonal errors:
+Finally, the constructor functions share a set of key work arguments used to tune the model fitting procedure.
+These control the weight given to the process model, observaiton model and regularization in the loss function and can be tuned to control the complexity of the estimated model and to accommodate varying levels of observational errors:

-- proc_weight=1.0 : Weight given to the model predictiosn in loss funciton
+- proc_weight=1.0 : The weight given to the model predictions in loss function
-- obs_weight=1.0 : Weight given to the state estiamtes in loss function
+- obs_weight=1.0 : The weight given to the state estimates in loss function
-- reg_weight=0.0 : Weight given to regularization in the loss function.
+- reg_weight=0.0 : The weight given to regularization in the loss function.

-In addtion to these weighting parameters two key work arguments `l = 0.25` and `extrap_rho = 0.0` control how the model extapolated beyond the observed data.
-The paramter `l` defines how far away the modle will extrapolate before shifting to the default behavior and `extrap_rho` defined the default when extrapolating.
-When forecasting the model will modify the trained process model ``f(u_t;\theta)`` when extapolating to a new fucntion
+In addition to these weighting parameters, two key work arguments, `l = 0.25` and `extrap_rho = 0.0`, controls how the model extapolates beyond the observed data.
+The parameter `l` defines how far away the model will extrapolate before shifting to the default behavior and `extrap_rho` defines the default when extrapolating.
+When forecasting, the model will modify the trained process model ``f(u_t;\theta)`` when extrapolating to a new function the combines the fitted model and the default behavior

 ```math
 \bar{f}(u_t|\theta,l,\rho )=   \left\{